mtngrown/mtngrown.github.io/source/2014/09/27/starsoldier-tactical-warfare-in-the-25th-century.html.markdown

 ## Turn 1

+As it turns out, further reading of the rules indicates I've set this up as a Recon scenario rather than a Patrol scenario.
+My intention was to speed up the game play a bit by emplacing the EE forces.
+But that changes the balance of the scenario, as all the EE forces got put into defensible positions.

+Another thing I intended was to provide a selection of activities for each unit on the Alpha team, then select at random.
+This was too much work.
+I don't know the game well enough to evaluate "good" versus "bad" moves, at least anything more than staying in cover and out of the clear.

+Here's something else interesting: there is no combined fire.
+Each unit's attacks are resolved one at a time.

 ## AAR

 So far, so good.
 But this game could really use some decent player's aids.

+As I worked my way through Turn 1, my impression was that the rules of the game aren't that difficult, and there aren't that many, but the number of choices available for each unit feels large.
+Several kinds of movement, several types of fire, several types of weapons, all add to an excellent recipe for analysis paralysis.

+These types of games are best learned either solo, or with someone at an equal level of skill.
+Otherwise, the more experienced player is likely to get really, really bored.

 ### Making a better game